-This applies a high pass filter to the recirculated delay signals.
+This applies a highpass filter to the recirculated delay signals only.
 Helpful to avoid low frequency buildup, especially with longer reverb times and the Long Decay setting.
 The dry signal is unaffected by the HPF control.

 Controls the blend of dry input signal to reverb.
 The dry signal is passed through the plug-in unaffected.
 At minimum, the output signal is 100% dry, and at maximum, the output signal is 100% reverb.

 Along the bottom of the plug-in window you will find the Utility Bar.
 This is where license management tools and other helpful (but non-audio related) functions reside.

 Depending on whether or not Cheeseverb has been authorized, the license management area in the bottom left of the Utility Bar will have different displays.

 The display will read Demo Unlock, and mousing over it will change it to a Load License File button.
 In demo mode:

 - Cheeseverb’s settings will not be saved when you close a project file.

 - The DAW’s preset menu will only save or load the default settings.

 - Every 30 seconds, audio will drop out and a burst of noise will be heard.

 - Log in to your reFuse Software user account, and use the "Download License File" button to save the license file to your desktop.